nanlabs/devops-reference/examples/services/aws-cloudwatch-evidently/POC.md

 # Proof of Concept: Backend Application with Node.js

-We created on Proof of Concept on how to integrate the service with a [Backend Application with Node.js](./POC.md).
+We created a Proof of Concept to demostrate how to integrate the service with a [Backend Application with Node.js](./POC.md).
 This POC was created in less than 20 minutes.
 It is a simple application that has a feature that is enabled or disabled based on the variation that the user is assigned to.
 Also provides a simple experiment that is used to test the service and some images that are displayed based on the variation that the user is assigned to.

 - [Proof of Concept: Backend Application with Node.js](#proof-of-concept-backend-application-with-nodejs)